7 Best Streaming Services with Student Discounts

 Wherever you are and whichever school you go to, there's no denying that 1) education is expensive and 2) it's a cost that isn't shrinking anytime soon.
 Thankfully, there are a number of student discounts out there you can maximize to stack up your savings.

-The best streaming services to carry this offer are Amazon Prime and Hulu, both of which offer students half the full price of a standard subscription (Prime even lets you have the first six months for free).
-Mubi and Discovery+ also get plus points for having eye-opening catalogs, while Paramount+ and DirecTV Stream are ideal if you're looking for live TV options.
+The best streaming services with student discounts are Amazon Prime, Hulu, and more recently, Peacock Premium.
+Amazon Prime offers its monthly $14.99 subscription for half the price, while Hulu and Peacock both offer their monthly subscriptions (which cost $7.99 and $5.99, respectively) for just $1.99.
+Mubi and Discovery+ also offer slashed prices (and eye-opening catalogs to boot), while Paramount+ and DirecTV Stream are ideal if you're looking for live TV options.
 Of course, each service has its own requirements for eligibility, so be sure to go through the criteria carefully.
+You can read more about the best deals for streaming services in our list below.

 Free Trial: 30 days